wearehx/policies/content-policy.md

 When having discussions, remember to respect each other and take the opinion of the other side  into account instead of name-calling or insulting the other person.
 It is okay to be offended, but it is not okay to be purposefully offensive.
 We give everybody the same level of respect.

-If a post doesn’t follow the rules, an admin will lock it.
+If a post doesn’t follow the rules, an admin will close it.
 If an admin judges your repeated behavior to be intentionally against the rules, you may be banned.
 We’ll delete posts that break Facebook’s guidelines.
 See the Administration Policy document for more details.

 ## 2. What makes a post great for HX?

 Note that just because a post is good, doesn’t mean a thread is good.
 If a thread devolves into a flamewar, it might be deleted or locked.
-Also note that reposting an on-topic post makes it a bad post and violates this content policy.
+Reposting a post that has already had good discussion will result in it being locked and the old one linked to.

 ### 1. Announcements, hackathons, news